Become a foster parent

 Foster parents can provide “respite” care, caring for children for a weekend, week or two.
 This often fits well for teachers and other professionals who wish to continue working but have spare time in the holidays to foster children.

 More often, foster care is needed for longer periods, perhaps until birth families have been able to resolve the issue which bought the child into care.
 Often, despite best efforts, that is not possible and children become long term or permanently placed with their foster families, remaining with them until they leave education or beyond.

-Parent and Child fostering is a specific type of fostering where specially trained foster parents support mum, dad, or both, who may not be coping well, teaching them how to safely and positively care for their baby within a family home environment.
-This would usually only be for a couple of months rather than long term.
+Parent and child fostering is a specific type of fostering where specially trained foster parents support mum, dad, or both, who may not be coping well, teaching them how to safely and positively care for their baby within a family home environment.
+This would usually only be for a few months rather than long term.

 Will I receive support?

-Whether its overnight of for a number of years, mother and baby or teenagers, foster parents can provide the support, stability and care needed.
-We pride ourselves on providing initial and ongoing training as well as support for our foster parents, available 24 hours a day, every single day of the year.
+We pride ourselves on providing initial and ongoing training for our foster parents, as well as support available 24 hours a day, every single day of the year.
 You will never be expected to face a challenging situation alone.

-Generous weekly allowances are provided to foster parents to make sure that they are able to live comfortably, pay their bills and provide the children in their care with a life full of opportunities.
+Generous weekly allowances are provided to foster parents to make sure that they are able to live comfortably, pay their bills and provide the children in their care with a life full of opportunities and fun.